Ruger P series: P85/P85 MKII

 The P85 was developed in 1985, but was not available until 1987.
 It was only available with a DA/SA trigger, decocker, and a manual safety.
 The P85 was affordable, initially retailing for just $295, about $100 cheaper than its nearest competitors.

 The Ruger P85 is a full-sized DA/SA alloy-framed service pistol originally designed to compete in the 1984 U.S. military pistol trials.
 Unfortunately the design wasn't finalized until after the trials.
 The P85 found popularity on the civilian and law enforcement markets but many were recalled after one incident with the firing pin, resulting in a discharge.
 If the firing pin broke in front of the firing pin block, applying the safety, which dropped the hammer, could transfer enough energy to the broken firing pin to cause a discharge.
 The P85 was recalled, and a new safety was installed that prevented contact between firing pin and hammer during a decocking operation.
 This modification was done free of charge.
 This updated P85 was christened as the P85 MK II in 1989.
 Other updates included larger safety levers and improved accuracy.
 The P85 MK II was produced for several more years, until 1992.
 By then the P89 was in production (having been introduced the previous year), which is essentially just a re-branded P85 MK II.
 After the P89 was introduced, there was no longer a need to produce the P85 and it was discontinued.

 Both variants are chambered in 9mm and have a magazine capacity of 15+1 rounds.

 P89

-The P89 is an upgraded P85 MKII that introduced a number of new features, including a DAO model.
+The P89 is an upgraded P85 MKII that introduced new features, including a DAO model.
 Like the P85, all P89s came with an investment cast aluminum alloy frame.
 In 1992, Ruger produced a limited-run P89X convertible model, which came with a second barrel and recoil spring assembly that allowed conversion between 9 mm and .30 Luger calibers.
 Ruger only made 5,750 with both barrels in 1994 only.
 The P89 was one of the most popular and plentiful P-series models.
 It was discontinued in late 2009.